Sintexer/learning-path/01 - AWS/AWS API Gateway/AWS API Gateway input validation.md

 - The required request parameters in the URL, query string, and headers of an incoming request are included and non-blank.
 - The applicable request payload adheres to the configured JSON request model of the method.
+- There also possible to define some constraints like allowed enum values, etc.